petabi/sniffles/README.md

      will only partially match rules, thus alerts should not be generated (not guaranteed though).

-  - -M It allows to use a mac distribution to have a custom MAC address distribution in the traffic.
+  - -M It allows to use a MAC distribution to have a custom MAC address distribution in the traffic.
 By default, it will not use MAC distribution file but it will generate a random address.